YTasheva/EasyShip/README.md

 ## Usage

 - To successfully make a call against Azure OpenAI, you need an endpoint and a key from the Azure portal.
 Alternatively, you can find the value in the `Azure OpenAI Studio > Playground > Code View`.
-An example endpoint is: https://docs-test-001.openai.azure.com/.
+An example endpoint is https://docs-test-001.openai.azure.com/.

 - To make a call against Pitney Bowes API, you need a secure token to generate a Production Key and Sandbox Key.